daijun10086/Awesome-Graphics/README.md

 ![](./assets/images/graphics.png)

-For me, computer graphics is so cool, since it always involve with cooling demos and it is the intersection of Computer Science, Mathematics and Physics, I love both!
+For me, computer graphics is so cool, since it always involve with cooling demos and it is the intersection of Computer Science, Mathematics and Physics, I love all of them!